-College Success Strategies
+College Success Online

-College Success Strategies (COL 111A) is required for all first-time college students.
 All Online students enrolled in a certificate or degree program must take College Success Online (COL 112).
-These courses inform students of campus services, college technology, policies and procedures, and address learning and study strategies.
+This course informs students of campus services; college technology; and policies and procedures; as well as addresses learning and study strategies.